 Mark E. Foreman, Psy.D.: is a registered Psychological Assistant under the supervision of Chief Psychologist, Dr. Jolee Brunton.
 Dr. Foreman has been working as a therapist at Focus Psychological Services since 2013.
 Prior to attending graduate school, Dr. Foreman retired from SDPD in 2007, after a 28-year law enforcement career.
 He conducts individual adult and adolescent, couples, family, and group therapy in areas including trauma, grief and bereavement, anxiety, alcohol and substance addiction, and depression.
 Dr. Foreman’s therapeutic approach integrates contemporary psychodynamic theories, cognitive-behavioral, family systems, and mindfulness therapy.
 Dr. Foreman is an EMDR certified therapist.
 Dr. Foreman also has experience with Smart Recovery & the 12 Steps Program in addressing substance abuse.
 He provides training and consultation to first-responder and public safety agencies as requested.
 He conducts training relating to 1st responder and Employee Wellness, and Peer Support.
 Dr. Foreman facilitates critical incident stress debriefings/defusings.
 He is also an adjunct professor at Alliant International University.
 Dr. Foreman has undergone training as a teacher of Mindfulness Based Stress Reduction (MBSR) through UCSD Center for Mindfulness.

-Marley Lieberman, MFTI: is a Marriage and Family Therapy Intern IMF 89757 supervised by Focus’s chief psychologist Dr. Jolee Brunton.
-She graduated from Alliant International University, San Diego’s Couple and Family Therapy program in 2015, and is the most recent addition to the Focus staff.
-At Focus she has worked primarily with partners of first responders in inividual counseling, and with couples searching to heal and grow their relationship in the context of job stress and other life events.
-She has enhanced her learning by participating in ride alongs with police and fire, and by attending trainings geared towards trauma work.
+Marley Lieberman LMFT #106520: is a Marriage and Family Therapist who graduated from Alliant International University, San Diego’s Couple and Family Therapy program in 2015, and is the most recent addition to the Focus staff.
+At Focus she works primarily with partners of first responders in individual counseling, and with couples searching to heal and grow their relationship in the context of job stress and other life events.
+She has enhanced her learning by participating in ride-alongs with police and fire, and by attending trainings geared towards trauma work.
 Prior to Focus, she worked in community mental health with an emphasis on challenges faced by young adults.
 She has experience providing individual, couples, and family therapy utilizing treatment frameworks from Acceptance and Commitment Therapy.
 Using this theoretical framework, she has assisted clients in changing their relationship with difficult thoughts and feelings in order to make life choices congruent with their values.
+Marley is also trained in EMDR by the EMDR International Association to treat trauma.
 She has provided counseling services to clients struggling with anxiety, depression, anger, trauma, relationship issues, chronic pain, and identity issues.

 Mark W. Marvin, Ph.D., Licensed Psychologist, has had extensive experience providing psychological services to various public safety agencies (law enforcement, fire service, emergency medical, and dispatch) since 1988.